 Dear HSToday Readers,

-Thank you for your service on the front lines.
-Thank you for reading HSToday and please do not hesitate to reach out to us with any ideas or suggestions.
+Thank you for your service and your commitment to advancing the security and resilience of our nation’s critical infrastructure – AND thank you for being a loyal reader of HSToday.
+Please do not hesitate to reach out to us with ideas or suggestions.

 Chair, HSToday National Critical Infrastructure Security & Resilience Month

 Former Assistant Secretary for Infrastructure Protection, U.S. Department of Homeland Security